 Travels From: Washington, D.C. & North Carolina

-In today’s political culture—and in both houses of Congress—Democrats and Republicans divide on practically everything from the war in Afghanistan to gay marriage to health care to Supreme Court nominations.
+In today’s political culture Democrats and Republicans divide on practically everything from the war in Afghanistan to gay marriage to health care to Supreme Court nominations.
 Is the intensity and animosity of today’s political climate unprecedented or exaggerated?
 Or is this just business-as-usual Washington politics?
-And how has an intense political climate impacted the Obama Administration’s agenda and its working relationship with a divided Congress?
+And how has an intense political climate impacted the Obama Administration’s agenda and its working relationship with Congress?
 A well-known Republican who has crossed party lines throughout his political career to pursue important common purposes, Bill Bennett has the pulse of the American electorate as the host the popular, nationally-syndicated radio program Bill Bennett’s Mornings in America.
 In this timely presentation, Bennett gets to the truths behind the current political prevailing sentiments and engages in a lively conversation on the issues moving the American electorate.

-Recent economic, political and social headlines—including the recession, war and the oil spill—have undermined the foundations of America’s faith in its future.
-At the center of American life for the last four decades, first as a Cabinet official in the administrations of Ronald Reagan and George H. W. Bush and most recently as one of the country’s most respected political analysts, Bill Bennett reminds us that we have triumphed through hardship before—and have become a stronger nation because of it.
+Economic, political and social headlines have undermined the foundations of America’s faith in its future.
+At the center of American life for the last four decades, first as a Cabinet official in the administrations of Ronald Reagan and George H. W. Bush and as one of the country’s most respected political analysts, Bill Bennett reminds us that we have triumphed through hardship before—and have become a stronger nation because of it.
 In this uplifting discussion that dispels the notion that America’s best days are behind us, the patriotic Bennett inspires citizens to get involved in the national discourse and boldly confront the complex issues that lie before us.
 Bennett shows, that even through the most trying of times, America remains the world’s last best hope whose achievements remain high and remarkable.

 America is in dire need of improving its educational system but more inputs—from money to personnel—is not the solution.
 The Secretary of Education who garnered both controversy and admiration for his fiercely passionate views on educating—and not failing—the nation’s children, Bill Bennett delivers bold solutions for closing the achievement gap through testing, tough standards, better books, and better teachers (and more rewards for those teachers).
 With an eye toward the future, Bennett shares what America must do to stay competitive with the systems in Europe and Asia including innovating in areas such as online education, charter schools and cutting the educational bureaucracy so that states and localities have the resources they need to increase educational performance and secure America’s economic future.